Getting an Offer In Compromise accepted, step by step.

 Owe $20,000+ and want to talk to one of our qualified tax attorneys?
-Call us at (888) 515-4829.
-You can also fill out the contact form and we will get back to you quickly.
-We are open Monday through Saturday, 9:00am to 7:00pm Pacific Time.
+Fill out the contact form or call us at (888) 515-4829 and we will get back to you quickly.
+We are open Monday through Saturday, 9:00 am to 7:00 pm Pacific Time.

 Nice rundown on how to get an offer in compromise accepted.

 Pingback: FTB Offer In Compromise - Guide to California State Tax Settlement

 Good thing I found this on the web.
 Thanks!

 Pingback: Offer In Compromise vs Installment Agreement: Informed Tax Settlement